-This module covers both the institutions and substantive law applicable to international crimes to give a broad introduction to this fascinating area of study.
-We will begin by investigating what is meant by international criminal law, what is sources are and some of the appropriate frameworks of analysis to take to international criminal law.
+This course will deal with one of the most important and controversial areas of contemporary international and criminal law, international crimes.
+In the past fifteen years, the subject has moved from being a largely-overlooked specialism to a major area of study, and of practical relevance.
+This course will cover both the institutions and substantive law applicable to international crimes to give a broad introduction to this fascinating area of study.
+We will begin by investigating what is meant by international criminal law, what its sources are and some of the appropriate frameworks of analysis to take to international criminal law.
 We will then move on to what can be considered the birth of modern international criminal law; the Nuremberg and Tokyo International Military Tribunals after the Second World War.
 There has been a lot of criticism made of the Military Tribunals.
 The validity of these arguments as well as the IMTs’ contribution to the development of International Criminal Law will be explored.
 We will then look at more modern international criminal tribunals, taking in the International Criminal Tribunal for former Yugoslavia (ICTY), International Criminal Tribunal for Rwanda (ICTR) before turning to the ‘Internationalised’ Tribunals in Sierra Leone and Cambodia, and the permanent International Criminal Court (ICC).

 - Introduction – the idea of international criminal law